 If you are lucky enough to have a big bedroom, the world is your oyster.
 It’s good to match your bedroom furniture to your bed in colour and style.
 So, for example, if you have a white bed frame, get white bedroom furniture.

-Look for ways to increase storage without eating up floor space, like a taller but narrow chest of drawers and floating bedside shelves instead of bedside tables.
+Look for ways to increase storage without eating up floor space, like a taller but narrower chest of drawers and floating bedside shelves instead of bedside tables.
 This way, you will always have a spacious and airy bedroom.

 Selecting a colour scheme for your new bedroom will help you make good furniture and decorating decisions.
 Ideally, you should choose colours you enjoy, but don’t be afraid to try new colours that are slightly different and bold.